tatsandtats/tatsandtats.github.io/index.md

 ref: home
 ---

-That's right, we are getting married!
+That's right, we got married!

 <span style="font-style:italic">How?
 When?
 Where? </span>
 See [details page](/details)